hrr47-sdc8-webber/similar-restaurants-service/README.md

 npm run build
 ```

-If there are no similar restaurants the module doesn't render.
+The module will not render unless there are at least two similar restaurants.

 ## API